pantuza/jsoncat/README.md

 We are welcome to contributions.
 Just do a fork, modify some code and make a pull request.
 You may not forget to describe your modifications very well.
 It will help us on the code review.
-And try to write some tests.
+Try to write some tests, it would be nice.

 ### Coding style